-In April 2017 he will publish his long-awaited book on religion in China,The Souls of China: The Return of Religion After Mao
+In April 2017 he published his long-awaited book on religion in China,The Souls of China: The Return of Religion After Mao

 Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as feature writer and bureau chief.
 He is now a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.